 I’ve always been fascinated by “that couple” who seem genuinely happy in every situation in their marriage.
 The ones who constantly hold hands and gaze into each other’s eyes at every opportunity.
 I wonder if they really have a healthy marriage.
 I wonder if they’ve ever had a real fight, or are even wired to fight at all.
 I know I am.

-My husband and I have had more than our fair share of fights over the course of our 17-year marriage.
-Not major blow ups but a few strong, emotional disagreements.
+My husband and I have had more than our fair share of fights over the course of our 20-year marriage.

 I’ll probably never be able to go home with that couple to see how things really go down in their home.
 To see if it’s all an act or if there’s genuine love holding them together.
 And if they really are that good.